keyboardDrummer/SmartReactives/README.md

 # SmartReactives [![Join the chat at https://gitter.im/keyboardDrummer/SmartReactives](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/keyboardDrummer/SmartReactives.rx?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 SmartReactives is a .NET library that automatically discovers dependencies between expressions and variables.
-Specifying such dependencies is a common problem in software, related to updating a user interface, clearing stale caches, and more.
+Specifying such dependencies is a common problem, related to updating a user interface when the model changes, clearing stale caches, validation, and much more.

 Here follows an example demonstrating the basic functionality:
 ```c#